JDRIVO/plugin.video.gdrive/README.md

 Supports [Tested on]:
-All XBMC 12/13/14 including Linux, Windows, OS X, Android, Pivos, iOS (including ATV2)
+All XBMC 12/13/14 including Linux, Windows, OS X, Android, Pivos, iOS (including ATV2) Tested successfully on KODI 17 BETA 7.
+If you encounter issues, update to BETA 7 or later.

 The plugin uses the Google Docs API 3 and Google Drive API 2